-The Emperor and the Lama: A walk and discussion at the Lama Temple and Confucian Temple
+The Lama and the Sage: A Walk and Discussion at the Lama Temple and the Confucian Academy

-This walk will explore both sites and offer insight into the history of Confucianism and Indo-Tibetan Buddhism while exploring two of Beijing’s most famous and celebrated historic sites.
+This walk will offer insight into the history of Confucianism and Tibetan Buddhism while exploring two of Beijing’s most famous and celebrated historic sites.

 Walk Duration: About three hours